Don’t let the weather keep your dog from getting the exercise they need!

 To start, show your dog your open hands with a treat in one.
 Then put your hands behind your back and put the treat in either hand.

 Bring your hands back in front of you and show both fists to your dog.
 Your dog should then signal which hand they pick.
 They may do this by using their paw, pointing, or barking at one hand.
-Luna sometimes will lick my hand if she thinks I have a treat in it.
+Luna even likes to lick my hand if she thinks there is a treat in it.

 Show your dog the hand they picked, and if it’s the correct hand give them the treat.